All Episodes

 Forget the art of the deal.

-We don't want I mean, he can use that when he needs to, obviously, but it's not about compromise.
+We don't want, I mean, he can use that when he needs to, obviously, but it's not about compromise.

 He was elected with a bold agenda, and he needs to lead on it and figure out what his coalition is in Congress.

-I think they're they're triangulating each other, and we've got to decide, like on health care.
+I think they're triangulating each other, and we've got to decide, like on health care, is it going to be free market or too much government intervention?

-Then then the Congress will back him because the American people won't allow it otherwise if he does what he was elected to do.
+Then the Congress will back him because the American people won't allow it otherwise if he does what he was elected to do.

 And I'm confident he will.